pearu/pearu.github.io/masked_ops_and_sparse_tensors.md

 corresponding mask value is ``True``, and for all unspecified elements the mask value is ``False``.

-To compute a masked reduction of a sparse input tensor, we first define (pseudo-code follows):
+To compute a masked reduction of a sparse input tensor, we first define using pseudo-code:
 ```python
 input_mask = torch.empty(input.shape, dtype=input.dtype)  # this is strided tensor!
 for index in itertools.product(*map(range, input.shape)):